roman-milk/roman-milk.github.io/annas-overnight.md

  I was quiet for a moment and then I said, "Why do you care?
 By last count we had over six hundred pilots and copilots, that ought to be enough to keep you happy."

  A hurt look showed on her face and she said, "I don't love any of them baby.
 I love you and you are the only man I've ever loved.
 I never wanted you to find out about my other side.
 I've tried hard to be a good wife to you and to keep you happy, but I'm a cock hungry slut.
 I can't get enough cock.
 I don't give a shit about any of the rest of those guys I see, they are just dicks to me, pieces of meat to satisfy my craving to be fucked.
 I don't want to lose you baby, honest to God I don't.
 I love you so much that sometimes it hurts."
-Report_Story #2